Rethinking Satellite Cybersecurity: A System-Level Taxonomy and Longitudinal Analysis: Introduction

-Since the launch of Sputnik in 1957, space technology has played a crucial role in shaping the information age, significantly impacting our daily lives.
-Today, satellites are essential in the provision of various services, including meteorology~\cite{kim2020new,menzel1994introducing,goodman2019goes}, navigation~\cite{parkinson1995history,morton2021position,morales2019survey}, communications (SATCOMs)~\cite{darwish2022leo,kodheli2017integration,di2019ultra,zhen2020energy,kodheli2020satellite}, and intelligence~\cite{early2021spying,shaofei2018analysis}.
-The expanding role of satellites in services such as these, along with recent technological advancements and the availability of commercial off-the-shelf satellite hardware~\cite{falco2019cybersecurity,rawlins2022death}, have dramatically reduced the cost of satellite-based space missions~\cite{jones2018recent}.
-As a result, the number of satellites orbiting the Earth has risen by more than 192\% in just three years, increasing from 4,867 in 2019 to 9,350 in 2022~\cite{united2008online}, according to \emph{Statista},\footnote{\url{https://www.statista.com/statistics/897719/number-of-active-satellites-by-year/}} the growth in the number of active satellites in space from 1957 to 2022 is nearly exponential~\cite{miraux2022environmental}.
+Since the launch of Sputnik in 1957, space technology has played a central role in shaping modern information infrastructure and continues to heavily influence contemporary society.
+Today, satellites are indispensable for a wide range of civilian, commercial, and military services, including meteorology~\cite{kim2020new,menzel1994introducing,goodman2019goes}, navigation~\cite{parkinson1995history,morton2021position,morales2019survey}, communication (SATCOM)~\cite{darwish2022leo,kodheli2017integration,di2019ultra,zhen2020energy,kodheli2020satellite}, and intelligence gathering~\cite{early2021spying,shaofei2018analysis}.
+Advances in miniaturization, launch services, and commercial off-the-shelf (COTS) technologies~\cite{falco2019cybersecurity,rawlins2022death} have reduced mission costs significantly~\cite{jones2018recent}, accelerating satellite deployment in all orbital regimes.
+As a result, the number of active satellites has grown rapidly in recent years, increasing from approximately 4,867 in 2019 to over 12,000 by 2025~\cite{yale2025satellites}, with long-term projections suggesting continued near-exponential growth~\cite{miraux2022environmental}.

-With the space industry in the midst of a renaissance, the need to protect satellite systems against cyberattacks is becoming more and more important.
-As a result, a group of companies formed a consortium called Space ISAC,\footnote{\url{https://s-isac.org/}} to collaborate in this area, and together they are actively taking steps to protect space assets.
-In addition, Aerospace’s annual \textit{space threat assessment} report contributes valuable insights regarding cyber threats in the space domain~\cite{harrison2022space}.

-While information security and privacy related to satellite systems have received limited attention from industry and academia, satellites' attack surface continues to grow.
-The authors of~\cite{manulis2021cyber} reported that the number of attacks between 2009-2018 was five times higher than that between 2000-2008.
-Several recent studies have pointed out the lack of regulations in the space domain~\cite{falco2021cubesat,de2019degree,falco2019cybersecurity,falco2018vacuum} and demonstrate how attackers can take advantage of weaknesses in satellites' core systems~\cite{willbold2023space}.
+This rapid expansion, together with society's increasing reliance on space-based infrastructure, has amplified the consequences of disruptions and strengthened adversaries' incentives to target satellite systems.
+In recognition of these risks, industry stakeholders have established initiatives such as Space ISAC~\cite{s_isac} to coordinate threat intelligence and defensive practices, and organizations such as the Aerospace Corporation publish threat intelligence assessments that highlight the evolving cyber and electronic-warfare landscape~\cite{harrison2022space}.
+Despite these developments and the continued expansion of satellite attack surfaces across the space, ground, communication, and user segments, satellite cybersecurity has received comparatively less research attention than other established security domains, such as enterprise IT and network security.